-Both in the Northwest and nationally, russet potatoes - particularly the Russet Burbank variety - dominate the market, representing 70% of all potatoes grown.
-However, the popularity and prominence of the Russet Burbank has declined over the last several years as newer potato varieties provide greater efficiencies in yielding the quality and characteristics processors and consumers are demanding.
+Russet potatoes - particularly the Russet Burbank variety - dominate the market, representing 70% of all potatoes grown.
+However, the popularity and prominence of the Russet Burbank has declined over the last several years, as newer potato varieties provide greater efficiencies in yielding the quality and characteristics processors and consumers are demanding.
 Other mainstay russet potato varieties include the Norkotah (primarily for fresh markets) and Ranger (primarily for processing).
-The following table illustrates Northwest potato acreage by selected variety.